 In South Sudan, everyone has discussed that there was probably not enough international efforts undertaken to try to prevent the conflagration between-and I agree totally with my two fellow panelists-this political dispute, which goes back of course decades, between the two factions that are now battling.
-The lack of an international engagement, a deep engagement, a transparent engagement to try to prevent conflict, I think is something we need to look at.
+The lack of an international engagement, a deep engagement, a transparent engagement to try to prevent conflict, I think is something we need to look at roots, the political drivers of violence throughout Sudan.